dominservice/laravel-pricing-plans/README.md

 ## Models

-PricingPlans uses 5 models under namespace `Laravel\PricingPlans\Models`.
+PricingPlans uses 5 models under namespace `Dominservice\PricingPlans\Models`.
 You can change to using extended classes of it by changing models class in config file:

 ### Feature model